Cal-Rex/milestone-project-2-js-kwitht/README.md

 letter-spacing: 1px;">
 Qwetht</span> is very much designed to be that of a [roguelike](https://en.wikipedia.org/wiki/Roguelike) game, where incorrect decisions or bad luck result in game over, and there is heavy emphasis on starting over fresh each time the game is played.

-## This Project was created as the second milestone project for the Diploma in Software Development
+## This project is the second of the five projects to be created for the Diploma in Full Stack Software Development (Common Curriculum).

 Project purpose: Presentation of interactive data